JackalBruit/JackalBruit/MyResume.md

 + Refactored *.bat files into PowerShell modules

 ### EDUCATION
-Bachelor of Science - Mathematics
+#### Bachelor of Science - Mathematics
 The Pennsylvania State University, Altoona College
+May 2021

-Associate in Engineering Technology - Electrical Engineering Technology The Pennsylvania State University, College of Engineering
+#### Associate in Engineering Technology - Electrical Engineering Technology
+The Pennsylvania State University, College of Engineering May 2016

-Associate in Engineering Technology - Mechanical Engineering Technology The Pennsylvania State University, College of Engineering
+#### Associate in Engineering Technology - Mechanical Engineering Technology
+The Pennsylvania State University, College of Engineering May 2016